jaehyunkim2020/League-Stats/README.md

 8. **Contact**: Placeholder for your contact information.
 9. **Project Status**: Brief note on the current state and future plans.

-This format provides a comprehensive overview, making it easier for potential employers and other developers to understand, set up, and contribute to your project. 🌟💼📝

 ## Contact Information

 For any questions or discussions, feel free to contact me: